jamesfalkner/learn-katacoda/middleware-spring-boot/spring-db-access/01-review-the-initial-project.md

 As you review the content you will notice that there are a couple **TODO** comments. **Do not remove them!** These comments are used as markers for later exercises in this scenario.

-As it stands **this project will not run or compile**.
-In the next section we will add the dependencies and class files necessary to run the application.
+In the next section we will add the dependencies and write the class files necessary to run the application.